 What to expect during a tummy tuck

-During the procedure, a portion of fat, called a flap, is removed from each side of your lower abdomen and transferred to other areas of your body that need additional fat.
+During the procedure, a portion of fat, a flap, is removed from each side of your lower abdomen and transferred to other areas of your body that need additional fat.
 Then the surgeon removes all or part of your belly button, depending on its size, repositions internal organs, and closes the incisions with stitches or surgical staples.

 A week or two after surgery

 You will probably have drains — tubes that drain fluid from your incisions — attached to your body for several days after surgery.
 Your doctor may also place an elastic belt around your waist to help hold dressings in place while they heal.

 You’ll need help to care for yourself during recovery and possibly assistance at home until you are fully healed.
 That means someone else will need to do household chores like cooking and cleaning for about six weeks after surgery.

 Read More: Best tummy tuck surgeon in Turkey.

 Packages include medical fees, accommodation, airport transfers, and personal host.